R2Northstar/ModdingDocs/docs/source/guides/soundmodding.rst

 - Converter for `wav <https://gist.github.com/begin-theadventure/87e59b1aaf806fe542237f9e1a7fb2f6>`_ and `mp3 <https://gist.github.com/begin-theadventure/f2403ea22707e62d1ab44b19da535e37>`_

 On Linux you can also use shell scripts that convert all wav or mp3 audio files from the current directory (including folders) to wav 48000Hz 16-bit.
+They require ffmpeg to be installed.

 Installation
 -------------